-We talked to Suren Pinto, Directo and CEO of Global Wavenet, a leader in providing powerful telecommunication software, systems, and infrastructure solutions for wireless and wireline telecommunication carriers in South America, Africa, and the Asia Pacific.
-This is what he said:
+Suren Pinto, Director and CEO of Global Wavenet tells how they’re a leader in providing powerful telecommunication software, systems, and infrastructure solutions for wireless and wireline telecommunication carriers.

 First of all, how are you and your family doing in these COVID-19 times?

 Suren Pinto: We are all keeping well, thanks.

 Tell us about you, your career, how you founded Global Wavenet